GU-CLASP/language-and-perception/meetings.md

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.
 Consider also adding a bibtex entry [here](https://github.com/GU-CLASP/language-and-perception/blob/master/papers.bib).
-Papers that have been here for a while might be moved to [the attic].
+Papers that have been here for a while might be moved to [the attic](papers-attic.md).

   * Author.
 Year.
 Paper.